ShadowOne333/Zelda2-Redux/ReadMe.md

 * Reworked HUD to be more in-line with other Zelda titles.
 It also looks much better to the eye now and is more streamlined
 * Added 1/4 heart gauge by IcePenguin.
 Now the life meter is reduced by 1/4 parts instead of the original sliding bar, effectively letting you know exactly how much health (no longer will the meter show no life with Link still alive)
 * Reworked title screen.
 Now the Sword in it is the same as the one in the original US boxart, and also the scrolling text of the title screen has been entirely rewritten to be more in-line with the canon story of Zelda II
+* Copy/Erase Save Feature: Now Zelda 2 has a newly implemented feature, similar to subsequent releases of the franchise, where you can Copy and/or Erase a save file to another Save Slot.
 * Manual Save Feature: You can now save the game by Pausing and then pressing Up+A on the Pause screen (both in side-scroll pause and overworld pause!)
 * Manual saves no longer count towards the Death counter in the Selection screen!
 Now only Game Overs should increment that counter
 * Implemented @njosro's Restart in Current Palace patch (as a bonus) :P